dgageot/repet/documentation/workbook-en.md

 </project>
 ```

+So, yes, we're going to use java 8.
+Fasten your seat belts.

-1. Then you create, like a grownup, the sources & tests directory (yeah, I know so modern, we got tests too..).
+1. Then you create, like a grownup, the sources & tests directories (yeah, I know so modern, we got tests too..).

 ```bash
 mkdir -p src/{main,test}/java
 ```

-(btw you can create them with your mouse, but it's less hype and stylish, modern remember?)
+(btw you can create them with your mouse, but it's less hype and stylish.
+Modern web remember?)

 1. We are here to make a webapp.
 But we are going to be classical for a change and start with a good old 'Hello World'

-  You should create a `index.html` at the root of an `app` directory beside your `pom.xml` like this :
+  You should create an `index.html` at the root of an `app` directory beside your `pom.xml` like this:

 ```bash
 mkdir app
 touch app/index.html
 ```

-then you edit your `index.html` and you type in :
+Then edit your `index.html` and type in:

 ```html
 ---